Welcome to Brock University Library!

 - Use library computers and other digital resources responsibly to support teaching, learning and research.

-- Follow the Guidelines for the Appropriate Use of Library Workstationsand the University’s Guide to Academic Computing Behaviour.
+- Follow the Library’s Computer Use Guidelines and the University’s Guide to Academic Computing Behaviour.

 - Be prepared to show Brock University or other identification upon request by library staff.